JacekKaczmarek10/Flask-programmer/README.md

 #########################################################################

 First download project and unzip it to folder.
+Open folder in programming environment.
 I suggest using visual studio code.

 #########################################################################

 How to run it on Windows

-In terminal:
+In terminal(location in folder with program):

 1. virtualenv env